Join us for the ninth annual SCCA, which honors significant achievements in conservation across southern Colorado.

-The SCCA honor the significant achievements of individuals and organizations that, through their conservation efforts, advance the wellbeing of southern Colorado’s communities, people, ecologies, and economies.
+The Southern Colorado Conservation Awards (SCCA) honors the significant achievements of individuals and organizations that, through their conservation efforts, advance the well-being of southern Colorado’s communities, people, ecologies, and economies.
 The event focuses on conservation achievements in the broadest sense—knowing that successful conservation involves more than just resource protection; it involves a wide variety of champions across political, educational, business, research, and land management spectrums.

 SCCA is a land conservation community recognition event.
 Community sponsorships help us cover the costs of producing this event.
 By making this a not-for-profit endeavor, we more effectively honor our winners and the many organizations and supporters that stand behind them.
 This, in turn, builds strength in the conservation community as a whole and greater political will for protecting the resources in Colorado that are important to all of us.
 We serve more than just a select group of conservation insiders, and, as our increasing attendance demonstrates, bring a greater understanding of conservation’s importance to a diverse audience.
-If you are interested in supporting or sponsoring this event, please contact Erica Oakley-Courage at [email protected] or by calling (719) 632-3236.
+If you are interested in supporting or sponsoring this event, please contact our offices at [email protected] or by calling (719) 632-3236.

 Award winners are nominated by the community at large and selected by an independent Blue Ribbon Panel.
-The 2016 panel included: Pueblo County District Attorney, Jeff Chostner; Executive Director of the John and Margot Lane Foundation and the Dusty and Katherine Loo Foundation, Tony Rosendo; Third Sector Group Principal, Kimberley Sherwood; retired Rocky Mountain PBS Station Manager, Wynona Sullivan; El Pomar President and Chief Investment Officer, Thayer Tutt; and retired attorney and former Palmer Trustee, Bruce Warren.
+The 2017 panel included: Pueblo County District Attorney, Jeff Chostner; Executive Director of the John and Margot Lane Foundation and the Dusty and Katherine Loo Foundation, Tony Rosendo; Third Sector Group Principal, Kimberley Sherwood; retired Rocky Mountain PBS Station Manager, Wynona Sullivan; El Pomar President and Chief Investment Officer, Thayer Tutt; and retired attorney and former Palmer Trustee, Bruce Warren.